voutcn/megahit/README.md

 Memory control
 ----------------
-We recommend to set `-m` as large as possible.
-But remember to leave some space for your server.
-For example, for a server with 64GB free memory, you may try `-m 60000000000`, which is about 56GB.
+We recommend to set `-m` as large as possible, but you should also leave some space for your server.
+For example, for a server with 64GB free memory, you may try `-m 60e9`, which is about 56GB.
 Typically, 56GB memory is quite enough for human guts samples containing 15-30G base-pairs.

 Input files
 --------------

 MEGAHIT accepts **one** fasta or fastq file as input.
 The input file can be gzip'ed.
 Alternatively, you can use the option `--input-cmd` to input reads.
 Following the `--input-cmd` should be a command that output all reads to `STDOUT` in fasta or fastq format.
-A mixed of fasta and fastq is NOT supported.
+A mix of fasta and fastq is NOT supported.
 Some correct/wrong examples below.

 ###Correct examples
 * Input from one fastq file named *reads.fastq*:
 ```
--r read.fastq
+-r reads.fastq
 ```
-* Input from two fasta files with prefix *sample_1.fa* and  *sample_2.fa*:
+* Input from two fasta files *sample_1.fa* and  *sample_2.fa*:
 ```
 --input-cmd "cat sample_[12].fa"
 ```